Netmarket123/ravindragit/packages/shoutem-animation/README.md

 react-native run-ios
 ```

-But full feel the full power of this package with connectAnimation higher order component
+But feel the full power of this package with `connectAnimation` higher order component

 Create your component